 - The CFIA and Canadian Grain Commission also reviewed data collected from three years of Canadian wheat export shipments, and found no GM wheat.

 The CFIA concluded that the contamination was present “only in a highly localized area”, and it will monitor the site for the next three years.

-This contamination did not enter the food system
+This escape did not enter the food system

-The CFIA is confident that this GM wheat contamination did not enter the food or feed system.
+The CFIA is confident that this unapproved GM wheat did not enter the food or feed system.

 Farmers in Canada grow registered wheat varieties and every shipment is tested for varietal purity before export.
 The wheat plants found in Alberta are not a genetic match for any of the registered wheat seed varieties currently grown in Canada, nor for any wheat varieties that were sent in shipments from Canada over the past three years.

 South Korea resumed import of Canadian wheat and flour on June 26 after their testing found no GM wheat.
 Japan is also testing wheat exports from Canada.

 The cause and source of the escape is unknown

 The CFIA has finished its investigation into the cause of the contamination and has no answers.
 The CFIA says, “We may never know how this GM wheat came to be present on an access road.”[i]

 The CFIA could not establish a direct link between this GM wheat contamination incident and past field tests: “Given the passage of time and large distances involved, there is no evidence that would explain how or if the current GM wheat finding is linked with a previous trial.”[ii]